 Selling Diamond Engagement Rings: Diamond Value

-Identify its carat weight and shape, if you have a certificate from GIA, or certification from other reputable laboratory you may also be able to determine its clarity, cut and color.
+Identify its carat weight and shape, if you have a certificate from GIA or certification from another reputable laboratory you may also be able to determine its clarity, cut, and color.
 Labs are independent and are experts at grading diamonds.
 The diamond certificate will contain all of the information necessary for a qualified buyer to provide an exact price.

 Selling Diamond Rings

 Once you have your diamond certified, the ring professionally polished, and an accurate price you are ready to sell your diamond ring.
 Advertise via classifieds or eBay, although success may be limited as people generally don’t want to buy engagement rings from broken engagements.
 If so, get help from a dealer or retailer.

 Ask the store where you bought it from, they would probably be the best people to sell it for you, hence you have previously bought from them.
 If they are not helpful, ask some dealers in your area, or online.
 However don’t expect cash, as dealers may take the diamond or ring on consignment, meaning they will pay you when they sell it.